fish-welfare-initiative/fwi-predict/README.md

    ```

 ### Google Cloud Setup
-Google Cloud provides the computing power we need for processing large amounts of satellite data.
+We mostly use Google Cloud as part of our remote sensing data export pipeline.
+It may be useful for data storage further down the road.

 1. Install the [Google Cloud SDK](https://cloud.google.com/sdk/docs/install)
 2. Initialize the SDK and authenticate: